galaxyproject/galaxy-hub/src/support/tool-issues/index.md

 **UI**

 1. **Rerun Function (many tools)** Rerun view for grey "new" status dataset fails to open Advanced Options on reloaded tool form.
 Impacts Galaxy Main http://usegalaxy.org.
 Details:  https://github.com/galaxyproject/galaxy/issues/2502
-1. **Tophat** (And potentially other tools).
-The Jetstream cluster may produce output datasets reporting problematic metadata.
-Current workaround: Expand the dataset by clicking on the name and reset metadata with the link provided in the yellow box.
-Impacts Galaxy Main http://usegalaxy.org.
-Details: https://github.com/galaxyproject/galaxy/issues/2838
 1. **Workflows** Multiple input modifications within the editor triggers a browser crash.
 Impacts Galaxy Main http://usegalaxy.org (and potentially other Galaxy flavors).
 Details: https://github.com/galaxyproject/galaxy/issues/2835
 1. **Workflows** *NOTE that a new workflow form is pending and these usage issues will be re-tested.* Behavior: Reference genome selection at runtime or changes through editor are not persistent or do not allow use of a Custom Reference Genome/Build.
 Known issues, sometimes linked to specific tools (SAMTool, Tophat).
 Impacts Main http://usegalaxy.org.
 Details: https://github.com/galaxyproject/galaxy/issues/1132